 If they refuse, the local Tennessee authority or sheriff will have to ask them to leave and impound their belongings if they still won't budge.

-Can You Sell a House in Foreclosure in Tennessee?
+Can You Sell a House in Foreclosure Tennessee?

 Yes.
-You can sell your home in foreclosure in Tennessee, but unlike selling a typical property, you are bound by time constraints considering the bank wants paid.
+You can sell your Tennessee home in foreclosure, but unlike selling a typical property, you are bound by time constraints considering the bank wants paid.